Time to Leave Home After Foreclosure Auction in Virginia

 Research the local real estate trends and find active developers nearby.
 You can attend open houses or join real estate investment groups where developers network.
 Online listings and platforms can also help.
 Working with a real estate expert who knows developer sales can be useful.

-You’ll need papers like the title deed, an appraisal report, and records showing any liens or claims against your property.
+You’ll need the title deed, an appraisal report, and records showing any liens or claims against your property.
 Prepare inspection reports and ensure your home meets housing codes.
 Having a draft purchase and sale agreement ready can help when negotiations start.

 Is it advisable to use a realtor when selling to a developer?